vertical graphic vertical graphic

 Reason 3

-Windows XP Service Pack 2 introduced a feature called “Block images and other external content in HTML
+There is a security feature called “Block images and other external content in HTML e-mail.
+Having

 How you fix it:

-, and then uncheck the “Block images and other external content check box.
-Click OK, and revel
+and then uncheck the “Block images and other external content check box.
+Click OK.
+With newer

 blue line